Frequently Asked Questions

 What kinds of scholarships are available to students?

-In addition to need-based financial aid, the Mount offers a variety of scholarships based on academics, athletics ,and dedication to service and ministry, ranging from $5,000 to full tuition.
+In addition to need-based financial aid, the Mount offers a variety of scholarships based on academics, athletics, and activities and/or interests.
 There are even some scholarships based on your interests or choice of major.
 For a full list of scholarships and grants available, visit the scholarship page.

 What percentage of students receive need-based financial aid at the Mount?

-More than 90 percent of Mount families receive aid every year, with the average financial aid package totaling more than $25,000 for the class of 2016.
-In addition, 100% of the class of 2016 received a merit scholarship from the Mount.
+More than 90 percent of Mount families receive aid every year, with the average financial aid package totaling more than $26,000 for the class of 2019.

 What are the deadlines for filing for financial aid and how do I apply?